urbanjost/M_intrinsics/docs/intrinsics.md

   been successively compared with the intrinsic operational operators, taking into account the collating sequence of the _character_ kind.

-  If the selected _character_ argument is shorter than the longest argument, the result is as all values were extended with blanks on the right to the length of the longest argument.
+  The returned selected character argument is padded with blanks as needed on the right to the same length of the longest argument.

   It is unusual for a Fortran intrinsic to take an arbitrary number of options, and in addition **max**(3) is elemental, meaning any number of arguments may be arrays as long as they are of the same shape.

-  The examples have an extended description clarifying the resulting behavior for those not familiar with calling a "scalar" function elementally with arrays.
+  The examples contain such cases as examples to clarify the resulting behavior for those not familiar with calling a "scalar" function elementally with arrays.